AmishKakka/FineTuning/README.md

 Output: trainable params: 86,016 || all params: 77,022,592 || trainable%: 0.1117
 ```
-> **Note**: The target module can be changed to 'linear' or 'all' resulting change in the trainable params.
+> **Note**: The target module can be changed to 'linear' or 'all' resulting changes in the no. of trainable params.
 4. Restructure the data, tokenize it and conform it to [Dataset](https://huggingface.co/docs/datasets/en/tutorial) type.
 5. Supervised training first and then improving the performance using Reinforcement learning methods.